Pavith19/HackerRank-SQL-Challenges-Solutions/README.md

 </p>

 ## Description
+Welcome to the HackerRank SQL Challenges Solutions repository!
 This repository contains my solutions to all the HackerRank SQL Practice Questions.
-It is organized into six folders, each containing my solutions for easy, medium, and difficult challenges executed in a MySQL environment.
+It is organized into six folders, each containing my solutions for easy, medium and difficult challenges executed in a MySQL environment.
 If you get stuck on any of the problems, feel free to check this repository for solutions and guidance.

 ## Personal HackerRank Profile